Vágner Love negotiates return to Brazil and should be announced by Paysandu in the coming days | paysandu

 At Paysandu, Love would have as position partners Marcelo Toscano, Dalberto, Danrlei and Pipico.
 Sought by the report, the bicolor club has not yet commented on the matter.

-In the 2021/2022 season, Vagner Love won the Danish Cup for Midtjylland.
+In the 2021/2022 season, Vagner Love was champion of the Danish Cup for Midtjylland.
 In the foreign club he played nine matches and scored just one goal.

 The striker was revealed by Palmeiras in 2003, where he was Brazilian champion of Serie B. In 2004 he was transferred to CSKA Moscow, where he was champion of the Europa League, four-time Russian champion and six-time champion of the Russian Cup.
 He returned to Brazil in 2009 for Palmeiras, but soon moved to Flamengo.